pawlobanano/et-legacy-events-discord-bot/README.md

 !cup teams | ts
 !cupbot status | s
 ```
-_*All require an admin role and privately messaging the bot._
+_*All commands require an admin role and privately messaging the bot.
+List of admins is read from one of the Google Sheet cells._

 ### Run bot
 ```sh